Key takeaways

 Partial dentures fill gaps left by missing teeth and can be either removable or fixed.
 They are typically made of plastic/acrylic and metal, customized to match the color and shape of your natural teeth, ensuring a natural look.

 Removable partial dentures feature replacement teeth attached to a gum-colored plastic base, often supported by a metal framework.
+Some partial dentures use metal clasps to securely attach to natural teeth, providing a stable fit.
 They can be removed for cleaning and sleeping.
 Fixed partial dentures, or dental bridges, are anchored to existing teeth or implants, providing a more stable, permanent solution.

 Partial dentures restore function and aesthetics, allowing you to eat, speak, and smile confidently.
 Whether removable or fixed, they provide a natural-looking and comfortable solution to improve oral health and quality of life.